-Have you been injured by a drunk or impaired driver?
-If so, the drunk driving accident attorneys at Braker White are here to fight for the compensation you deserve.
+An Odessa drunk driving accident lawyer from Braker White is here to fight for the compensation you may be entitled to.
 Fill out the form or give us a call today to schedule a free case review.

 You Have a Legal Right to Compensation